ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 }
 ```

-In Python, in order to use the comparison operator (e.g., >, <, ==) directly, one shall provide the rich comparison methods for ordering in the user-defined class[^comparison].
+As for Python, in order to use the comparison operator (e.g., >, <, ==) directly, one shall provide the rich comparison methods for ordering in the user-defined class[^comparison].
 Luckily, it is the responsibility for people who use a BST, not for us who create a BST.

 ## BST implementation
 The complete code (using *recursions*) can be found at [BST.java](https://github.com/ChenZhongPu/data-structure-swufe/blob/master/code/java/tree/src/main/java/org/swufe/BST.java) and [bst.py](https://github.com/ChenZhongPu/data-structure-swufe/blob/master/code/python/tree/bst.py).
 In addition, an iterative implementation can be found at [BST2.java](https://github.com/ChenZhongPu/data-structure-swufe/blob/master/code/java/tree/src/main/java/org/swufe/BST2.java).